-Every disaster encompasses unique entanglements of nature and culture, through which climate change and/or social vulnerability can greatly exacerbate how 'natural' hazardous events are experienced.
+Every disaster1 encompasses unique entanglements of nature and culture, through which climate change and/or social vulnerability can greatly exacerbate how 'natural' hazardous events are experienced.
 Engaged participation and cultural sensitivity are essential for effective disaster management and Disaster Risk Reduction (DDR) (Fothergill and Peek, 2015).
-Yet national and international emergency strategies for influenced environmental crises. human such weather/flooding/wildfires/earthquakes, rarely take children and young people into account.
+Yet national and international emergency strategies for human influenced environmental crises, such as extreme weather/flooding/wildfires/earthquakes, rarely take children and young people2 into account.
 When they are mentioned, literature reports, children tend to be positioned as vulnerable recipients of care rather than active, engaged participants (Anderson, 2005; Ronan et al. 2015; López et al. 2012; Peek, 2008).
-Therefore, young people, along with others in vulnerable and underrepresented situations, such as women, people with disabilities, migrants and the elderly, are disproportionately affected.
+Therefore, young people, along with others in vulnerable and underrepresented situations, such as women, people with disabilities, migrants and the elderly, are disproportionately affected3.

-Following the Sendai Framework for Disaster Risk Reduction 2015-2030, and drawing on a wider commitment to assure that children's voices are heard and contribute to discussions that affect their lives (Boocock & Scott, 2005; Lloyd-Smith & Tarr, 2000), this project seeks to foster a greater engagement with children and young people in disaster management at the European level.
-Inspired by the work of authors like Anderson (2005) and Fothergill and Peek (2015), the CUIDAR project aims to challenge the field by examining culture, risk perception and disaster management through the perspectives of children and young people, taking into account a wide range of cultural differences,
+Following the Sendai Framework for Disaster Risk Reduction 2015-20304, and drawing on a wider commitment to assure that children's voices are heard and contribute to discussions that affect their lives (Boocock & Scott, 2005; Lloyd-Smith & Tarr, 2000), this